College of Architecture

 Semester Away

-The School of Architecture requires all upper-level undergraduate students to spend one semester studying abroad, at another university, or in a professional internship.
+The College of Architecture requires all upper-level undergraduate students to spend one semester studying abroad, at another university, or in a professional internship.
 Specific information on these programs is available through each department or the Texas A&M Education Abroad Office.

 Academic Policies